Uki99/Business-Central-Manager/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Please, document all changes accordingly.

 ## License